GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/4_Environmental_Data.md

 2. Depth and distance to the shelf break (-0.8)
 3. Distance to the shelf break and distance to the colony (0.78)
 4. SST and sea surface height (0.68)

+So I need to evaluate which one improves model perfermance the most out of depth, distance to the colony, and distance to the shelf break, and just include that one.

+And for SST vs sea surface height, I could do the same, or just use SST.